Hilliard Center: Selena Auditorium

 The Selena Auditorium opened in 1979, then known as the Bayfront Plaza Auditorium.
 The venue was the filming location of the Johnny Canales Show.
 In 1996, the venue was renamed in commemoration of notable resident, Tejano musician Selena Quintanilla-Pérez, whose memorial and public viewing were held at the venue the previous year.
 It was renovated in 2004 to connect the property to the other buildings in the complex.
 The maximum capacity is 2,500.
 The venue is noted for its acoustics and for being "one of the most attended venues for entertainment in the Texas Coastal Bend area".

-American Bank Center Convention Center
+Bayfront Plaza

 First opened in 1980 as the Bayfront Plaza Convention Center, it underwent renovation and was renamed American Bank Center Convention Center in November 2004.
 The convention center consists of five exhibits halls, two ballrooms and 21 meeting rooms.
 The main ballroom is called the Henry Garrett Ballroom.
 The South Texas Oilfield Expo was one of the largest patrons of the convention center in 2012.

 Events

+Rodeo

+Rodeo Corpus Christi has been held annually every May at the venue for several years.
+It was sanctioned by the Professional Rodeo Cowboys Association (PRCA) before becoming sanctioned by the World Champions Rodeo Alliance (WCRA) from 2022 to 2025.
+The WCRA went out of business and Rodeo Corpus Christi returned to being sanctioned by the PRCA in 2026.

+The Professional Bull Riders (PBR) have had an event held in conjunction with Rodeo Corpus Christi since 2021.
+That year, it was a regular-season stop on the PBR's Velocity Tour.
+Since 2022, the venue has been the site of the PBR Velocity Tour Finals.